AlexandreHugoMathieu/alexandremathieu.github.io/_pages/postdoc.md

 ## Denmark Technical University (DTU) / DTU Wind Department

-DTU Wind and Energy Systems delves into a broad research range.
+DTU Wind and Energy Systems delves into a broad range of research subjects.
 From investigating nanoscale structures to macro-scale atmospheric flow; from designing the turbines of tomorrow to the digital energy solutions of the future; from developing electric power systems to exploring more democratic processes for project planning.